Lizonghang/TPI-LLM/README.md

 You can set `<MASTER_ADDR>` and `<MASTER_PORT>` of your choice, but make sure that the master node can be accessed by all other nodes.

+> **NOTE:** Unfortunately, Gloo depends on a specific part of Linux, the current version only supports distributed
+> between multiple Linux operating system devices.
+If you have needs for MacOS and Windows operating systems,
+> please modify the communication backend of PyTorch from Gloo to MPI, which may require some complicated operations.

 ## Run on Klonet
 Coming soon.